BodonFerenc/BodonFerenc.github.io/_posts/2021-03-09-a-bite-of-functional-programming.md

 "Steve, how are you today?"
 ```

-Combining `each` with [dot](https://code.kx.com/q/ref/apply/#index) (aka. [indexing at depth](https://code.kx.com/q4m3/6_Functions/#653-indexing-at-depth)) allows you iterating over list of tuples and passing each element of the tuple as a separate parameter to a multivalence function.
+Combining `each` with [dot](https://code.kx.com/q/ref/apply/#index) (aka. [indexing at depth](https://code.kx.com/q4m3/6_Functions/#653-indexing-at-depth)) allows you to iterate over a list of tuples and passing each element of the tuple as a separate parameter to a multivalence function.

 ```q
 // splits a sentence by a separator then takes the nth word